The HyperTexts

 to protect them from the adults of another race, and those adults are wearing

-military uniforms and police uniforms, then something is clearly wrong.
+military uniforms, then something is clearly wrong.
 Things only improved in the

 United States when employees of the government stopped persecuting minorities